Alphabet Increases CapEx While AI Opportunity Expands

 What happened

 Alphabet reported first-quarter 2026 results in an earnings release that showed consolidated revenues of $109.9 billion, up 22% year over year, and net income that rose 81% with EPS up 82%, per the company filing (Alphabet earnings release).
+The company noted that a one-time $36.9 billion gain on equity securities added $28.7 billion to net income and $2.35 to diluted EPS, accounting for much of the year-over-year jump (Alphabet earnings release).
 The filing reported Google Cloud revenue increased 63% to $20.0 billion, with management citing enterprise AI Solutions and enterprise AI Infrastructure as drivers.
 The release said first-party models, including Gemini, are processing more than 16 billion tokens per minute via direct API use by customers, up 60% from the prior quarter (Alphabet earnings release).
 The company reported $35.7 billion of capital expenditures in the quarter and updated full-year CapEx guidance to $180-190 billion (Alphabet earnings release; CNBC).
 CNBC also reported CFO Anat Ashkenazi said the company expects 2027 CapEx to "significantly increase" compared with 2026.
-Seeking Alpha noted an historic $85 billion equity raise connected to funding the expansion of AI compute and data centers.
+Separately, in early June Alphabet priced a roughly $85 billion equity offering, upsized from an initially announced $80 billion, to help fund its AI compute and data-center expansion (Bloomberg); the move is notable given the company's large existing cash balance.

 Editorial analysis - technical context